 The analytic focus areas of the project are participatory visual research methods and ‘voice’ in research methods.

 The project’s research questions are designed to make connections between the ways in which ‘voice’ is understood by researchers, participants and ‘audiences’.

 The project’s central research question is: Do participatory visual methods give ‘voice’?

 In order to answer this main research question, the project will examine the following related questions:

 Phase 1 explores researcher understandings of ‘voice’ and how PVMs ‘give voice’ to participants.

-Phase 2 focuses on whether participants in participatory mapping feel that these methods give adequate ‘voice’ (or not).
-This involves individuals currently living in areas considered to be ‘spaces of poverty’ according to official statistics, taking part in participatory mapping, and feeding back on the extent to which the outputs generated through participatory mapping represent their ‘voice’ accurately.
+Phase 2 focuses on whether participants feel that participatory visual methods 'give' them adequate ‘voice’ (or not).
+This involves individuals feeding back on the extent to which the outputs generated through participatory visual methods accurately represent their ‘voice’.

 Phase 3 focuses on ‘audience’ understandings of ‘voice’.
 Using the outputs from phase 2, it explores the accuracy with which the voices in phase 2 are understood by audiences (such as service providers and the general public).